Interdisciplinary Studies (IS)

 Classes

 This course is a comprehensive first-year experience course for new students.
 This course takes a place-based approach, in which students are encouraged to explore connections between their personal and cultural identity, their community, and the college.
 Students will learn about college resources, study skills, and psycho-social skills that contribute to college success.
-Students will apply their academic skills by collaborating with a community organization and developing a service-learning approach to a relevant community issue.

 The course provides opportunities and resources for students to seek career information related to academic and occupational interest patterns, which form the foundation for sound career decision-making.
 Students are guided through individual and group exercises that assist in identifying needs, values, wants, interests, and abilities.
 The purpose of the course is to help students develop a strong foundation for major and career decision planning through career inventories, research on careers, and personal reflections.